Choosing a date to start adoption leave

 - any terms and conditions relating to disciplinary or grievance procedures

 - any obligation on the member of staff’s part in relation to confidential information, the acceptance of gifts or participation in any other business

 Continuity of employment continues through additional adoption leave for the purposes of acquiring statutory employment rights.
 The adoption leave and pay chart should be used to help calculate how adoption leave is paid depending when the member of staff chooses to start their leave.

 Staff with less than 26 weeks continuous service at the date they are notified of being matched with a child for adoption

 Staff, full and part-time, with less than 26 weeks continuous service at the date they are notified of being matched with a child for adoption, are entitled to 63 weeks adoption leave but no adoption pay.
 Staff may take less than 52 weeks adoption leave.
 Statutory adoption leave may start up to 14 days before the expected date of placement or at the latest start from midnight on the Saturday night immediately after the birth.

 The adoption leave and pay chart should be used to help calculate the best time to start adoption leave.

 Unless the University is informed in writing of a different return to work date it is assumed that staff will take 52 weeks adoption leave.
 Staff wishing to take more or less adoption leave must give at least 8 weeks notice of the revised return to work date.
 If the member of staff wishes to return to work before 52 weeks adoption leave is taken then the University must be informed of this at least 8 weeks before the new return to work date.
 Staff wishing to take more than 52 weeks adoption leave must give at least 8 weeks notice prior to the 52 week date.

-Paternity/maternity/adoption support leave is available to qualifying staff.
-For more information please see the Paternity/maternity/adoption support leave policy.
+Parental support leave is available to qualifying staff.
+For more information please see the Parental leave guidance.